Sundarban National Park

 Tour Overview

 The Sunderbans are a part of the world's largest delta formed by the mighty rivers Ganges, Brahmaputra and Meghna.
 Situated on the lower end of the Gangetic West Bengal, it is also the world’s largest estuarine forest.
-The Sunderbans is criss-crossed by hundreds of creeks and tributaries.
+The Sundarbans is criss-crossed by hundreds of creeks and tributaries.
 It is one of the most attractive and alluring places remaining on earth, a truly undiscovered paradise.

-Wildlife in Sunderbans:
+Wildlife in Sundarbans :

-The Sunderbans forest is home to more than 250 tigers.
+The Sundarbans forest is home to more than 250 tigers.
 The Bengal Tigers have adapted themselves very well to the saline and aqua environs and are extremely good swimmers.
-As you enter the wild land of the Sunderbans you'll be thrilled to see the spotted deer and rhesus monkey.
-The aqua fauna of Sunderbans include a variety of fishes, red fiddler crabs and hermit crabs.There are crocodiles, which can be often seen along the mud banks.
-Sunderbans National Park is also noted for its conservation of the Ridley Sea Turtle.
+As you enter the wild land of the Sundarbans you'll be thrilled to see the spotted deer and rhesus monkey.
+The aqua fauna of Sundarbans include a variety of fishes, red fiddler crabs and hermit crabs.There are crocodiles, which can be often seen along the mud banks.
+Sundarbans National Park is also noted for its conservation of the Ridley Sea Turtle.
 There is an incredible variety of reptiles also found in Sundarbans, which includes king cobra, rock python and water monitor.
 The endangered river Terrapin, Batagur baska is found on the Mechua Beach, while the Barking Deer is found only in Holiday Island in Sunderbans.

-Why should you visit Sunderbans:
+Why should you visit Sunderbans :

 Sunderbans- The Land of Adaptations